Sharp lifts forecast on orders from Chinese smartphone makers

 The net forecast compares with expectations of 8.82 billion yen, the average of the most accurate analysts' expectations according to Thomson Reuters Starmine.

-The company, which also makes solar cells and TVs, cited strong orders for its small to midsize panels used in smartphones and tablets as it reported a 5.8 percent rise in operating profit for the October-December quarter to 47.6 billion yen, exceeding expectations of 35.42 billion yen, according to the average of five analyst estimates on Thomson Reuters Starmine.
+The company, which also makes solar cells and TVs, cited strong orders for its small to midsize panels used in smartphones and tablets as it reported a 5.8 percent rise in operating profit on the year to 47.6 billion yen for the October-December quarter, exceeding expectations of 35.42 billion yen, according to the average of five analyst estimates according to Thomson Reuters Starmine.

 Sharp, which racked up a net loss of 545 billion yen in the year through March 2013, has been trying to diversify its client base away from Apple Inc, which it supplies with small and mid-size panels for the iPhone and iPad.